Colluvio is a Workshop for Chamber Music and promotes cosmopolitan encounters among young people.

 Year after year in the summer the colluvio Chamber Music Academy invites young generation musicians from all over Europe to Schloss Hornegg in Austria.

-Following intensive Master Classes in Chamber Music a concert tour to various European cities takes place.
+Following intensive Master Classes in Chamber Music a concert tour takes place to various European cities as

 At the same time it goes without saying that colluvio sees itself to be a musical ambassador in the sharing and promoting of values common to European citizens.

 “Together in Europe” presents the ORF documentary film about colluvio.

 The Workshop for Chamber Music colluvio, open to participants from all European countries, follows up an intensive rehearsal phase with an international concert tour.

 Several well-known European youth orchestras have already followed this concept since the 1980s, rounding off their preparation studies with a series of concerts in different European countries.
 With Masterclasses for Solo or Chamber Music this has not been the case – colluvio fills this gap …..

 “The European Chamber Music Project colluvio follows up an intensive rehearsal phase with an international concert tour.”

 “We rehearse in great depth, immersing ourselves completely in the service of the music concerned.
 Our aim is to strengthen the love of music in our young instrumentalists.
 They have the opportunity to build up their stage presence in a series of internal private house concerts, followed subsequently with the public performances on tour”.

 Since its foundation in 2001, the colluvio Chamber Music Academy annually advertises its work phases and concert tours in the whole of Europe.